-Beyond this regional goal for more and diverse homes built by workers with good benefits throughout Greater Boston, the Metropolitan Mayors Coalition (MMC) - a group facilitated by MAPC and comprising the chief executives of 15 cities and towns in the urban core of Metro Boston, where more than 1.4 million people reside - created a Housing Task Force in 2017 to address collectively their serious housing needs.
+Collectively, the Greater Boston region imagines a future where all residents have safe and comfortable homes that they can afford in the communities that they prefer.
+This grant proposal, through creation of more and diverse homes built by workers with good benefits throughout Greater Boston, advances the regional vision and regional housing initiatives, including the Metropolitan Mayors Coalition (MMC) - a group facilitated by MAPC and comprising the chief executives of 15 cities and towns in the urban core of Metro Boston, where more than 1.4 million people reside - and their Housing Task Force, established in 2017 to address collectively their serious housing needs.
 The MMC Housing Task Force set a landmark housing production goal: 185,000 new units between 2015 and 2030 in their 15 communities.
 To achieve this goal, the region needs to continue to remove barriers to conventional housing production, while also researching and promoting alternative and innovative construction technologies that can complement but not replace our thriving construction industry.

-This grant proposal advances our vision by seeking to address three of the most significant remaining barriers to the production of new affordable housing units in the Greater Boston region: 1) high construction costs; 2) time to construct new housing; and 3) local opposition to new construction projects.
-By developing a regional strategy to research and incentivize the use of innovative offsite construction methods (as opposed to traditional, stick-built), we will reduce these barriers to affordable housing production.
-Offsite manufacturing methods are often organized into three categories or degrees of enhancement (or prefabrication) or level of completion/finish: (1) kit-of-parts (1D systems), panelized (2D), and modular (3D) systems.28 All of these systems
+This grant proposal advances our vision by seeking to address three barriers to the production of new affordable housing units in the Greater Boston region: 1) high construction costs; 2) time to construct new housing; and 3) local opposition to new construction projects.
+By developing a regional strategy to research and incentivize the use of innovative offsite construction methods (as opposed to traditional, wood and steel frame construction), we will reduce these barriers to affordable housing production.
+Offsite manufacturing methods are often organized into three categories or degrees of enhancement (or prefabrication) or level of completion/finish: (1) kit-ofparts (1D systems), panelized (2D), and modular (3D) systems.2 All of these systems have been used to build housing in the Greater Boston area, though steel and wood-frame onsite construction remains the predominant method of construction.